 Apart from those studies using explicit KBs, another line of research resorts to pretrained large language models (LLMs), \emph{e.g.}, GPT-3 \cite{gpt3}, as implicit knowledge engines for knowledge acquisition.
 A pioneering work by PICa employs the frozen GPT-3 model to answer the question with a formatted prompt as its input \cite{pica}.
 Given a testing image-question pair, PICa first translates the image into a caption using an off-the-shelf captioning model.
 The question, caption, and a few in-context examples are then integrated into a textual prompt that can induce GPT-3 to predict the answer directly.
 Thanks to the powerful knowledge reasoning ability of \mbox{GPT-3}, PICa achieves significant performance improvements compared to those retrieval-based methods using explicit KBs.
 Inspired by PICa, KAT \cite{kat} and REVIVE \cite{revive} learn KB-augmented VQA models to exploit both the implicit knowledge from LLMs and explicit knowledge from KBs for answer prediction.
 The synergy of the two knowledge resources brings further improvements to their models.
-Despite the promising results achieved by these methods, they have not fully activated the capability of the LLMs due to the following limitations: \begin{enumerate}[(i)] \item The generated captions cannot cover all the necessary information in the image.
+Despite the promising results achieved by these methods, they have not fully activated the capability of the LLMs due to the following limitations: \begin{enumerate}[(i)] \item The captions cannot cover all the necessary information in the image.
 Consider the example in Fig. \ref{fig:intro}, the caption ``{a group of people walk in a city square}'' contributes nothing to answering the question ``{what fruit comes from these trees}''.
-In this situation, the LLM has to make an aimless and biased guess to answer the question. \item LLMs like GPT-3 employ a few-shot learning paradigm that requires a few in-context examples to adapt to new tasks.
+In such situation, the LLM has to make an aimless and biased guess to answer the question. \item LLMs like GPT-3 employ a few-shot learning paradigm that requires a few in-context examples to adapt to new tasks.
 Therefore, the choice of these examples is critical to model performance.
-As reported in \cite{pica}, all its example selection strategies achieve far inferior performance to the oracle strategy that uses the similarity of ground-truth answers. \end{enumerate} We ask: \emph{Is it possible to endow the LLM with some \textbf{heuristics} to enhance its capacity for knowledge-based VQA?}
+As reported in \cite{pica}, existing example selection strategies achieve far inferior performance to the oracle strategy that selects examples for a testing sample based on the similarity of their ground-truth answers, which is unavailable during testing. \end{enumerate} We ask: \emph{Is it possible to endow the LLM with some \textbf{heuristics} to enhance its capacity for knowledge-based VQA?}